 Rest stops, gift shops, restaurants, and hotel lobbies can be tempting places to spend money.
 Set aside a certain amount of money for different categories, such as hotel, food, gas, entertainment, and miscellaneous.

 Pack healthy snacks and keep them handy.
-They also come are useful if there is a long wait to be seated at a restaurant.
+They are also useful if there is a long wait to be seated at a restaurant.

 This is probably the most important rule for enjoying your vacation.
 Your sense of humor may be the most valuable item you bring along.
 Do not let the vacation be the time you discuss all the things that irritate you about the other family members.
-This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh with your family.
+This is a time for you to enjoy your family, so take advantage of the relaxed schedule to talk, play, and laugh.